-Any amendment to the By-Laws, which set out the rights attached to the shares, must be approved by a two-thirds majority at an extraordinary shareholders' meeting.
+Any amendment to the bylaws, which set out the rights attached to the shares, must be approved by a two-thirds majority at an extraordinary shareholders' meeting.
 A unanimous shareholder vote is required to increase the liabilities of shareholders.

-7.2.8.
-Conditions governing the means for calling shareholders' Annual Meetings and shareholders' Extraordinary Meetings, including the conditions for admission to such meetings
+Conditions governing the means for calling annual shareholders' meetings and extraordinary shareholders' meetings, including the conditions for admission to such meetings

-Shareholders' meetings (articles 34 and 35 of the By-Laws)
+Shareholders' meetings (Articles 34 and 35 of the bylaws)

-Shareholders' meetings are considered to be "Extraordinary" when the decisions relate to a change in the By-Laws or Company's nationality and "ordinary" in all other cases.
+Shareholders' meetings are considered to be "Extraordinary" when the decisions relate to a change in the bylaws or Company's nationality and "ordinary" in all other cases.